If you’re looking for the best Pennsylvania state parks for camping, scenery, and dog-friendly hiking adventures, this list is a great place to start!

 You can find more details of our experiences at the park in our Trip Report.

-I’m keeping Hickory Run in the Pocono Mountains on our list because I think it was one of Benjamin’s favorites.
+Why we love it: Hickory Run in the Pocono Mountains is on our list because it was one of first dog Benjamin’s favorites!

 Benjamin jumped into the rushing water, navigated the rocky terrain, ducked through the rhododendron tunnel and covered almost 6 miles in one day in this park!

-Hickory Run stays on the list for another year in his honor.
+Hickory Run stays on the list in his honor.

-Driving into the area is ah-mazing -tall trees & beautiful creeks line the road.
-Make a quick stop at the Forksville General Store to grab a delicious sandwich & admire the covered bridge before heading into the park.
+Driving into the area is ah-mazing -tall trees and beautiful creeks line the road.
+Make a quick stop at the Forksville General Store to grab a delicious sandwich and admire the covered bridge before heading into the park.

 The campground is very clean, and you can even hear the river flowing from across the street- especially at night!

-The best part about Worlds End is the well-marked & varied terrain trails.
-From the waterfalls of Double Run Nature Trail to the rock garden & lookout on Canyon Vista Trail, I think it has some of the best hiking in PA.
+The best part about Worlds End is the well-marked and varied terrain trails.
+From the waterfalls of Double Run Nature Trail to the rock garden and lookout on Canyon Vista Trail, we think it is one the best hiking destinations in Pennsylvania.

 If you are in good shape, do not miss High Rock Trail!
-This steep one-miler will have you trekking up & rock scrambling down.
+This steep one-miler will have you trekking up and rock scrambling down.

 Get more details on the campground, trails and a historic stop for your way home in our Trip Report.

-Another park that’s staying on the list this year is Cook Forest!
-It had Benjamin’s favorite loop through the Forest Cathedral, including rock outcroppings, swinging bridges, swimmable creeks, and the tallest white pine north of the Smokies!
+Why we love it: Cook Forest has one of our favorite loops through the Forest Cathedral, including rock outcroppings, swinging bridges, swimmable creeks, and the tallest white pine north of the Smokies!

 You can float down the Clarion River when the weather is warm (this year I did a sojourn with the Western Pennsylvania Conservancy), and there are some fun (and even dog-friendly!) wineries in the area.